Tim024/TREE-scheduling/README.md

 - The communication output can be vizualized on the FIT/IoT-LAB website.

 Further information about the FIT/IoT-LAB can be found [here](https://www.iot-lab.info/tutorials/contiki-ng-compilation/).

+# 6TiSCH Simulator

+The 6TiSCH Simulator paper can be found [here](https://hal.inria.fr/hal-01838566/document) and more info on how to use the simulator are available [here](https://bitbucket.org/6tisch/simulator/src/master/).